 - Chairs with privacy curtains for nursing mothers or guests who need to rest

-- An area for younger kids to watch tv or color
+- An area for younger kids to watch TV or color

 - This is also a great place for guests who are affected by the heat

-I was told that many guests with Autistic children, Down Syndrome, other special needs often visit the center.
+I was told that many guests with Autistic children, Down Syndrome, and other special needs often visit the center.

-Parent Swap
+Parent Swap at Kings Island

 This allows one parent to ride while another parent waits with the child.
 When the ride is complete, the parents swap child responsibility at the exit.